burst-apps-team/burst-wiki/pocc-mobile-app.md

                 },
                 "SUPPORT": {
                     "CONTRIBUTION": "We also appreciate non-monetary contributions",
-                    "DONATE": "You like our app?
+                    "DONATE": "You like our app ?
 Support us by donating BURST!", "SUPPORT": "Support"
                 },
                 "TITLE": "Settings"